rascol/Raspberry-Pi-PPS-Client/README.md

 ## Locate the Kernel Source

 Before attempting to compile the kernel be certain your system and tools are up to date on the Raspberry Pi.
-The reboot is necessary in case Linux was reverted to an earlier version.
-That could happen if the Linux team detected problems with the later version:
+The reboot is necessary in case the Linux kernel version was  updated.
 ```
 $ sudo apt-get update
 $ sudo apt-get upgrade
 $ sudo reboot
 ```
 After reboot determine the Linux kernel version on the Raspberry Pi by running `uname -r` from a connected terminal.
 Then from a web browser go to https://github.com/raspberrypi/linux.
 Scroll down the page and examine the `Makefile` line.
-That line will contain the version number of the latest Linux version (for example `Linux 4.4.21`).
+That line will contain the version number of the latest Linux version (for example `Linux 4.4.35`).
 For the moment, ignore the **third** number.
 If the **first two** numbers of the version are the same as the first two numbers of the kernel version running on your RPi, it is running the latest kernel (Linux 4.4).

 In that case, use the procedure in section [Latest Version Source](#latest-version-source) to retrieve the kernel source that you need.
 Otherwise you will need to use the procedure given in the section [Earlier Version Source](#earlier-version-source) to retrieve the required kernel.